Mastro 👨🍳 Docs

 TypeScript

 While you can also just use JavaScript, Mastro supports TypeScript out of the box.
-Since Deno, Node.js and Bun support type-stripping TypeScript on the fly, server files are directly executed by the respective runtime.
+Since Deno, Node.js and Bun all natively support type-stripping, server TypeScript files are directly read by the respective runtime (no transpilation).

 By itself, neither starting the server nor loading a .client.ts file will perform any type-checking.
 To check your project for type errors, run: